Lemoncode/node-training/00 Intro/02 Callback/README.md

 # 02 Callback

-In this sample we are going to .
+In this sample we are going to learn how to keep clean our code using callbacks.

 Summary steps:

+- Remove previous sample code.
+- Create `oneWordToUpper` method.
--
+- Use `oneWordToUpper` method.
+- Use callbacks to keep clean our code.

 # Steps to build it